Find out what some of our graduates are doing today in pursuing their successful careers.

 If a career as a refinish technician sounds interesting, keep reading to learn more about the steps you can take to become one!

 Having a general idea of the duties and responsibilities of a refinish technician can help if you’re considering it as a career.
-It’s important for the exterior of a vehicle to look new after a collision or accident, and it’s up to refinish technicians to restore them.
+It’s important for the exterior of a vehicle to look new after a collision or accident, and it’s the job of a refinish technician to restore them.

 Daily tasks can include: